-Bullying undermines the respectful work environment that the Company values.
-Bullying, like harassment, includes conduct or comment towards an employee by a person who knew or reasonably ought to know would cause that employee to be humiliated or intimidated.
-Bullying occurs when an individual behaves in an intimidating, hostile, or abusive manner toward another, regardless of whether it is based on that person's membership in a protected category.
+Bullying is a form of harassment that undermines the respectful work environment that the Company values.
+Bullying occurs when an individual engages in a course of vexatious comments or conduct such as behaving in an intimidating, hostile, or abusive manner toward another, regardless of whether it is based on that person's membership in a protected category.
 While bullying generally involves a pattern of behavior, a single act that is sufficiently severe may still violate this policy.
 Like harassment, bullying may be verbal, physical or environmental.
 It is important to distinguish bullying from workplace supervision - such as giving performance feedback, setting and adhering to business or other performance objectives, or counseling for poor performance - which, when conducted in an appropriate manner, does not violate this policy.